kewbish/blank.vim/README.md

 Released under the MIT License.

 A Vim plugin for an English checklist.
 Named after creator of said checklist, Dr. Blank.
 You can get a copy of the checklist used at the [UVic page](http://web.uvic.ca/~gkblank/Blank's%20Writing%20Quirk%20List.pdf).
+These are common issues in English writing, and they're useful to keep in mind so you can ~~get better grades~~ improve your writing.

 > :warning: This plugin is hyper-hyper-personalized.
 It's not very smart, but I don't really need a 'smart' checker, just one that can brute-force a list and hopefully get me better grades.
 Also, I wanted to learn a bit of Vimscript.